International Mobile Equipment Identity: Blocklists of stolen devices

-When someone has their mobile equipment stolen or lost, they can ask their service provider to block the phone from their network, and the operator does so if required by law.
+When someone has their mobile equipment stolen or lost, they can ask their service provider to block the phone from their network, and the operator may do so, especially if required by law.
 If the local operator maintains an Equipment Identity Register (EIR), it adds the device IMEI to it.
 Optionally, it also adds the IMEI to shared registries, such as the Central Equipment Identity Register (CEIR), which blocklists the device with other operators that use the CEIR.
 This blocklisting makes the device unusable on any operator that uses the CEIR, which makes mobile equipment theft pointless, except for parts.

 To make blocklisting effective, the IMEI number is supposed to be difficult to change.
 However, a phone's IMEI may be easy to change with special tools.
 In addition, IMEI is an un-authenticated mobile identifier (as opposed to IMSI, which is routinely authenticated by home and serving mobile networks.)
 Using a spoofed IMEI can thwart some efforts to track handsets, or target handsets for lawful intercept.

 Australia was the first nation to implement IMEI blocking across all GSM networks, in 2003.
 In Australia the Electronic Information Exchange (EIE) Administration Node provides a blocked IMEI lookup service for Australian customers.

 In the UK, a voluntary charter operated by the mobile networks ensures that any operator's blocklisting of a handset is communicated to the CEIR and subsequently to all other networks.
 This ensures that the handset is quickly unusable for calls, at most within 48 hours.

 Some UK Police forces, including the Metropolitan Police Service, actively check IMEI numbers of phones found involved in crime.

-In New Zealand the NZ Telecommunications Forum Inc provides a blocked IMEI lookup service for New Zealand consumers.
+In New Zealand, the NZ Telecommunications Forum Inc provides a blocked IMEI lookup service for New Zealand consumers.
 The service allows up to three lookups per day and checks against a database that is updated daily by the three major mobile network operators.
 A blocked IMEI cannot be connected to any of these three operators.

 In Latvia the SIA "Datorikas institūts DIVI" provides a blocked IMEI lookup service for checks against a database that is updated by all major mobile network operators in Latvia.

 In some countries, such blocklisting is not customary.
 In 2012, major network companies in the United States, under government pressure, committed to introducing a blocklisting service, but it's not clear whether it will interoperate with the CEIR.
 GSM carriers AT&T and T-Mobile began blocking newly reported IMEIs in November 2012.
 Thefts reported prior to November 2012 were not added to the database.
 The CTIA refers users to websites at www.stolenphonechecker.org and the GSMA where consumers can check whether a smartphone has been reported as lost or stolen to its member carriers.
 The relationship between the former and any national or international IMEI blocklists is unclear.

 It is unclear whether local barring of IMEI has any positive effect, as it may result in international smuggling of stolen phones.